tapaspal9/homepage/_posts/2023-05-17-predicate-ipfe-joc.md

 </div>

 <div style="border-left:4px solid var(--global-theme-color,#0076df);background:rgba(128,128,128,.07);padding:.8rem 1.1rem;border-radius:0 8px 8px 0;margin:1.4rem 0" markdown="1">
-Based on joint work with **Uddipana Dowerah, Subhranil Dutta, Aikaterini Mitrokotsa, and Sayantan Mukherjee** — *Unbounded Predicate Inner Product Functional Encryption from Pairings* {% cite dowerah2023unbounded %}.
+Based on joint work with **Uddipana Dowerah, Subhranil Dutta, Aikaterini Mitrokotsa, and Sayantan Mukherjee** — *Unbounded Predicate Inner Product Functional Encryption from Pairings* {% cite dowerah2023unbounded %}, appeared in the Journal of Cryptology.
 This post is an intuitive tour of the ideas; the paper carries the full constructions and proofs.
 </div>

 ## A Hospital, a Cloud, and a Statistic